Thank you for your interest in Spectrum Scholars!

 Who should consider applying to become a “Spectrum Scholar” and receive the comprehensive support system?

-Students with autism pursuing an undergraduate degree in Computer & Information Sciences (CIS) or Electrical & Computer Engineering (ECE) are eligible, and five to eight students are accepted into the program each year.
-Spectrum Scholars is designed for talented in-state and out-of-state students willing to participate in coaching, mentoring and other activities in addition to their rigorous academic program in the College of Engineering.
+The Spectrum Scholars program is designed for talented in-state and out-of-state students willing to participate in coaching, mentoring and other activities, in addition to their rigorous academic programs at the University of Delaware.
 Students with autism who are ready to develop and pursue their goals, increase their self-awareness and become effective self-advocates are encouraged to apply.

 How to apply

 We are accepting and reviewing applications for freshmen beginning Fall ’22.

 - Complete the University of Delaware admission application through Common App.
 If you are not admitted to UD, we unfortunately cannot accept you into the Spectrum Scholars program.